OpenDSA/OpenDSA/RST/source/Shellsort.rst

 of an algorithm (in this case Insertion Sort) even if in general that algorithm is unacceptably slow.

-Here are some questions to check whether you understand the basics of Shellsort's runtime cost.
+Here are some questions review questions to check that you understand Shellsort.

 .. avembed:: Exercises/ShellsortMC.html
    :showbutton: hide